CTechDigitalpt/sneaky-snake-game/CONTRIBUTING.md

-# Contributing to Snakey Game
+# Contributing to Sneakey Snake Game

 Thank you for considering contributing to Sneaky Snake Game!
 This document provides guidelines and instructions for contributing to the project.